 Ecology and habitat

-Striped gecko are elusive, with their social structure and behaviour largely unknown.
-Captive northern (Coromandel) striped gecko do not show the same level of territorial fighting as other species of gecko, with two males able to coexist in the same enclosure with no aggressive behaviour and only one case of behavioural suppression in a juvenile female (D.R.H.
+Captive northern striped gecko (T. inexpectatus) do not show the same level of territorial fighting as other species of gecko, with two males able to coexist in the same enclosure with no aggressive behaviour and only one case of behavioural suppression in a juvenile female (D.R.H.
 Ashby, personal communication, October 11, 2016).
 Females will sunbathe in close proximity to each other.

 Females are viviparous (live bearing), giving birth to one or two young every second year during late summer/early autumn.

-Largely unknown, however, the diet of most wild New Zealand gecko consists of invertebrates and nectar.
-In captivity northern (Coromande)l striped gecko have been observed actively hunting, however, show more caution and stealth than other native species (such as Duvaucel’s gecko and green geckos) (D.R.H.
+In captivity a close relative - the northern striped gecko (T. inexpectatus) - has been observed actively hunting, although, show more caution and stealth than other native species such as Duvaucel’s gecko (Hoplodactylus duvaucelii) and green geckos (Naultinus spp.)
+(D.R.H.
 Ashby, personal communication, September 20, 2016).
-In captivity Coromandel striped gecko feed on a wide range of winged insects, including lacewings and dobsonfly, as well as fruit.
+In captivity northern striped gecko feed on a wide range of winged insects, including lacewings and dobsonfly, as well as fruit.

 DOC classify Toropuku stephensi as 'nationally vulnerable'.